dss-kenya/Game-Of-Life/README.md

 - Download Android Studio IDE with the sdks
 - Clone this application or import it like every other android app
 - If needed set the path to jdk in gradle.properties file
+- An apk is attached with this source in the main folder with the name GameOfLife_v1_0.apk

 # Testing #
 This application has been tested on Android Lollipop and Marshmallow.